Big Mac Inventor, Secrets, Trademark, Advertising and Rivalries

-A Trademarked Sandwich Is Protected
+A Trademarked Sandwich Is Protected in 1982

 Big Mac® is a registered trademark used for Restaurant Services and owned by McDonald's Corporation.